Relative Well-Posedness of Truncated Constrained Systems Accompanied by Variational Calculus: Relative Well-Posedness Properties and Coderivative Characterizations

 Defining $\hat x_k^*$, $\hat y_k^*$, and $\hat \varepsilon_k$ as in \eqref{crit0} gives us $\|\hat x_k^*\|_{X^*}=1$, $\|\hat y_k^*\|_{Y^*}\le\kappa^{-1}$, and

 Furthermore, it follows from \eqref{crit1} that

 Since dim $X<\infty$ and $Y$ is reflexive, there exists $(x^*,y^*)\in X^*\times Y^*$ for which $\hat x_k^*\to x^*$ and $\hat y_k^*\rightharpoonup^*y^*$ along some subsequences.
-Then $x^*\in D_N^*S_\Omega(\bar x|\bar y)(y^*)$ and
+Then $x^*\in D_N^*S_\Omega^\Theta(\bar x\vbl\bar y)(y^*)$ and

-due to the continuity of the norm function in finite-dimensional spaces and the lower semicontinuity of the norm function in the weak$^*$ topology of $Y^*$ for any Banach space.
-This contradicts the condition $\kappa>|D_N^*S_\Omega(\bar x|\bar y)|^+$ and thus verifies the upper estimate in \eqref{inequ-estimate}.
-If $S$ is coderivatively normal relative to $\Omega$ at $(\bar x,\bar y)$, the equalities in \eqref{equ-estimate} follow directly from the definition and the estimates in \eqref{inequ-estimate}. \end{proof} In the case where $\dim X\cdot\dim Y<\infty$ and $\Omega=X$, Theorem~\ref{criterion} reduces to the characterization $D_M^*S(\bar x,\bar y)(0)=\{0\}$ of the Lipschitz-like property of $S$ with the formula $\operatorname{lip}S(\bar x,\bar y)=|D_M^*S(\bar x|\bar y)|^+$ for the exact Lipschitzian bound expressed in terms of the basic coderivative from \cite{m80}; see \cite[Theorem~5.7]{m93} and also \cite[Theorem~9.40]{Rockafellar1998}, where this result is called the {\it Mordukhovich criterion}.
-In \cite{Yang2021}, this criterion is extended to constrained finite-dimensional multifunctions with a convex set $\Omega$ in terms of the projectional coderivative different from the contingent one.
-For multifunctions between infinite-dimensional spaces, an unconstrained version of Theorem~\ref{criterion} is given in \cite[Theorem~4.9]{Mordukhovich2006}.
-We also refer the reader to \cite{GO16,Huynh15} for some {\it directional counterparts} of the (unconstrained) Lipschitzian and related properties of multifunctions and their coderivative characterizations in finite and infinite dimensions.
-Next we show that the relative Lipschitz-like property for constrained multifunctions is {\it equivalent} to the newly introduced {\it relative metric regularity} and {\it relative linear openness} properties of {\it inverse} mappings.
+due to the continuity of the norm function in finite-dimensional spaces and its lower semicontinuity in the weak$^*$ topology of $Y^*$ for any reflexive Banach space.
+This contradicts the condition $\kappa>|D_N^*S_\Omega^\Theta(\bar x\vbl\bar y)|^+$ and thus verifies the upper estimate in \eqref{inequ-estimate}.
+If $S$ is coderivatively normal relative to $\Omega\times\Theta$ at $(\bar x,\bar y)$, the equalities in \eqref{equ-estimate} follow directly from the definition and the estimates in \eqref{inequ-estimate}. \end{proof} Applying Lemma \ref{Sufficiency'} confirms that the results of Theorem~\ref{criterion} hold true whenever {\it both sets $\Omega$ and $\Theta$ are $C^2$-manifolds, $X^*$ and $Y^*$ are uniformly convex}.
+This allows us to derive the following consequence of the theorem.
+Observe first that for any mapping $S:X\rightrightarrows Y$ between two reflexive Banach spaces and any $(\bar x,\bar y)\in\gph S|_\Omega^\Theta$ with $\Omega\subset X$ and $\Theta\subset Y$, we have from \eqref{in} and the definition of the mixed contingent coderivative that